 O&M Fees

-Management fees (100% US dollar denominated), are $3.8 million per year beginning in 2004 and are escalated by CPI and grossed up for a 33.3% withholding tax.
+Management fees (100% US Dollar denominated), are $3.8 million per year beginning in 2004 and are escalated by CPI and grossed up for a 33.3% withholding tax.
 Enron is expected to be the operator for O&M fee purposes and would be earning 100% of this fee.

 Depreciation